-There are companies who offer roofing services at a discounted price.
+There are companies who offer roofing services at a discounted priceSchedule an appointment with a professional roofer.
 Unfortunately, they may not be trained in the proper installation of a roof system or know what materials are appropriate.
 As a result, your new roof could deteriorate sooner than expected and will leak over time.

 Installing shingles on a low slope roof

 Roofing shingles are not meant to be a waterproofing element of a roof.
 Rather, their purpose is to divert water down the slope of your roof into your gutter system and away from the foundation of your home.
 When a roof pitch is too shallow (roofs with a pitch (slope) of less than 3:12 are considered low–slope roofs) shingles are not the proper roofing material.
 We recommend a TPO (Thermoplastic Polyolefin) membrane roof specifically designed for low slope roofs.
 If shingles are installed on a low slope roof, water is going to find its way under the shingles and cause roof leaks.
 Most homeowners know that they have a low slope roof and that shingles aren’t appropriate.
 Don’t let someone sell you something you know is wrong.
 Schedule an appointment with a professional roofer.

 Drip edge is critical to provide a finished look, to add waterproofing and most shingle roof manufacturers cover this in their installation instructions.
 Drip edge is recommended at eaves and rakes and serves to prevent unwanted insects and pests.
 It also helps to prevent rain from entering under the edge of the roof, as a barrier (no exposed wood) and a drip/leak point for water.
 It also keeps shingles from sagging where they extend over the roof deck allowing water to properly drip into your gutters.
 There are companies who eliminate this from their bids in order to reduce their price to the consumer.
 Review the details of your estimate to ensure it is included in your new roof installation.